sthalles/SimCLR/README.md

 # Frequency to which tensorboard is updated
 log_every_n_steps: 50

+# l2 Weight decay magnitude, original implementation uses 10e-6
+weight_decay: 10e-6

+# if True, training is done using mixed precision.
+Apex needs to be installed in this case.
+fp16_precision: False

 # Model related parameters
 model:
   # Output dimensionality of the embedding vector z.
 Original implementation uses 2048